Twice as Hot: What happens when you enter perimenopause together?

 Entering perimenopause as a couple

 Following successful careers as musicians, Claire studied trumpet at The Guildhall School of Music and Drama, Lorraine the Trombone and Singing, at The Royal Academy of Music.
-Both have dedicated the latter years to teaching and consider themselves privileged to have taught in some of the country’s leading Independent schools.

 They both share a passion for sport.
 Claire takes this to extraordinary levels, competing in endurance events such as swimming the Channel, Ironman triathlon and long distance cycling.
 Lorraine also enjoys these things (although perhaps not as much as Claire!) and considers her role as ‘support’ in the camper van, very important!